vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 ###Properties
 Let's see what are the properties of radio button

-**RadioGroup** : Radio button don't resides on there own, a radio button will always be inside a Radio Group, Radio Group can have multiple radiobutton.
+**RadioGroup** : Radio button doesn't reside on their own, a radio button will always be inside a Radio Group, Radio Group can have multiple radiobutton.
 All the radio buttons inside the radio group will have 1 Click event which will be invoked when user selects the radio button.

 For example :